-Since a causal-comparative design was applied without an intervention or manipulation, the desired result was to determine whether there is a relationship between early access expressed in minutes (X Values) and the final grade performance indicators expressed as points of n/1000 (Y Values).
+Since causal-comparative design was applied without an intervention or manipulation, the desired result was to determine whether there is a relationship between the extent of early access in minutes X Values) and final grade performance indicators expressed as points of n/1000 (Y Values).
 The archival data was provided to the investigator in a way that subjects could not be identified.

 Pearson's r was used as the statistical method to determine the correlational coefficient for the dataset.
-Pearson's r is a statistic that reveals both the direction and the degree of linear relationship between two variables.
+Pearson r is a statistic that reveals both the direction and the degree of linear relationship between two variables.
 The direction of the relationship is designated by a positive or negative expression of the correlation coefficient (Creswell, 2005).
-For this investigation, an alpha level of 0.05 was established to determine the significance in correlation between the independent variable (access time to pre-term course material) and the dependent variable (the final points received for the course).
+For this investigation, an alpha level of 0.05 was established to determine the significance in correlation between the independent variable (access to pre-term course material) and the dependent variable (the final points received for the course).